LowLevelJam/LLJam0001/submissions/via_c3_ais_asm/README.md

 Instruction { opcode: XJ, rs: None, rt: Some(Index(19)), rd: None, imm: None, constant: None, offset: None, function: None }
 ~~~

 The assembler also outputs regular x86 disassembly of the payload.
-An this is where it gets interesting.
+And this is where it gets interesting.
 The first 3 instruction load EAX with the 0xB address, in a position independent manner.
 Then at position 0x9 there is a bad instruction.
 But when AIS is enabled this is a `JMPAI EAX` instruction.
 It will jump to the EAX, which we loaded with 0xB, and it will start executing the alternative instruction.
 All the `bound` instruction are not executed as x86 instruction but as alternative instruction, `AI`.
-These `bound` instructions are a wrapper, and the last 32bit contain the actual `AI`.
+These `bound` instructions are a wrapper, and the last 32bit contain the actual alternative instruction.
 Finally there is a `ret` instruction that will return from the payload back to the kernel.

 ~~~